 - You can add / remove products and change prices between websites – but availability is shared between all websites.

 Each TourCMS account level allows at least two websites, however most companies just look to manage a single website (at least initially!)

 - Booking Engine support pages - Make your travel products bookable online

 - Web Template / CMS support pages - Manage website content using a comprehensive templating system

 - XML API support pages - Extend TourCMS and develop bespoke solutions using our API

 - External agencies who can help with TourCMS

 - Still not sure?
-Feel free to ask in the forums or drop us a message
+Feel free to drop us a message